Fxzzi/dotfiles/README.md

 ## 🖥️ Wallpapers

-Browse through the collection of wallpapers in the [walls repo.](https://gitlab.com/fazzi/walls "walls repo").
+Browse through the collection of wallpapers in the [walls repo.](https://gitlab.com/fazzi/walls "walls repo")